p10rahulm/your-static-website/content/_index.md

     [[top_banner.slide_elements]]
         name = "menu-item1-link"
-        class = "col-md-4 ff-menu-item-link" # use in case belongs to some class of elements content = ""
+        class = "ff-menu-item-link" # use in case belongs to some class of elements content = ""
         has_children = true
         has_parent = true